 Working With In-House Staff

-For those BCBA providers that already have an in-house staff delivering administrative services, choose a medical billing provider that can work in conjunction with staff (rather than separately) to efficiently manage the billing process.
+For those BCBA providers that already have an in-house staff delivering administrative services, choose a medical billing provider that can work in conjunction with staff (rather than separately) to manage the billing process efficiently.

-Moving medical billing to a third party allows staff members to focus more on improving relationships with patients, meeting in-office demands, and providing supportive services to BCBA providers — often enhancing the quality of care a patient receives.
+Moving medical billing to a third party allows staff members to focus more on improving relationships with patients, meeting in-office demands, and providing supportive services to BCBA providers — often enhancing the quality of patient care.

 Benefits of Using a Third-Party Service for Medical Billing